Vertebrata within Metazoa

 - The dorsal nerve cord is hollow and there is a slight anterior enlargement.
 (Indeed, according to Schubert et al., 2006 genes expressed in vertebrate brains are also expressed in this region, providing some basis for the establishment of homology.

-- Hatschek's pit - G in linked image, a chemosensory organ in the roof of the oral chamber, is homologous with the vertebrate hypophysis (pituitary gland.)
+- Hatschek's pit, a chemosensory organ in the roof of the oral chamber, is homologous with the vertebrate hypophysis (pituitary gland) and marks the junction of the anterior and posterior cerebral vesicles.

 - A diverticulum of the gut occupies the place of the liver in craniates.